kartik-v/bootstrap-fileinput/README.md

 - `{maxSize}`: will be replaced by the `maxFileSize` parameter.

 ### msgFilesTooMany
-_string_ the message to be displayed when the file count exceeds maximum count as set in `maxFilesCount`.
+_string_ the message to be displayed when the file count exceeds maximum count as set in `maxFileCount`.
 Defaults to:

 ```
 Number of files selected for upload <b>({n})</b> exceeds maximum allowed limit of <b>{m}</b>.
 Please retry your upload!